Djarahh/RushHour/README.md

 ### Structure

-Here is a short summary of the structure of our programm:
+Here is a short summary of the structure of our program:
 + code (here you can find all python scripts)
-  + algorithms
+  + algorithms (here you can find all of our algorithms)
-  + classes
+  + classes (here you can find all classes used)
-  + visualization
+  + visualisation (here you can find the files for the visualisation)
 + data (here you can find all data necessary for implementing the game boards)
 + exploration (here you can find our exploration of the problem)
 + results (here you can find the results of the algorithms)